-Jennifer Jones extends winning streak to nine games at world curling playdowns
+Canada wins two more, secures playoff spot at women’s world curling playdowns

+"She's always seeking perfection but she inspires that within her athletes as well that play for her," said national team coach Elaine Dagg-Jackson.

-Canada's Jennifer Jones locked up a playoff spot and extended her winning streak to nine games Thursday with an 8-7 victory over Russia's Victoria Moiseeva at the world women's curling championship.
+Canada returned to the ice Thursday morning for an 8-7 win over Russia's Victoria Moiseeva.

-Jones had hammer in the final end and drew the four-foot ring for the win.
+Jones had the hammer in the final end and drew to the four-foot ring for the win.
 The stone was a little heavy out of her hand but slowed down just in time.

 "That wasn't my best game for sure but we made some big shots and managed to score more points than them and pull out a win," Jones said.

-The Winnipeg skip remained in first place at 9-0, just ahead of Olympic champion Anna Hasselborg of Sweden.
+Canada extended its winning streak to 10 games in the evening with a 14-6 victory over Italy's Diana Gaspari.

-Hasselborg also secured a playoff spot by holding off Japan's Tori Koana 6-4 to improve to 9-1 in round-robin play.
-South Korea's EunJung Kim (6-2) was idle while Russia fell into fourth place at 6-3.
+Jones and Olympic champion Anna Hasselborg of Sweden secured playoff spots in the morning draw.
+Hasselborg held off Japan's Tori Koana 6-4 to improve to 9-1 in round-robin play.

+South Korea's EunJung Kim dropped an 8-6 decision to Switzerland's Binia Feltscher to fall into a third-place tie with Russia at 6-3.

-Canada's latest victory capped a tough three-game stretch that included wins over South Korea and Sweden.
+Canada's morning victory capped a tough three-game stretch that included wins over South Korea and Sweden.

+"I think it's really good that Team Canada gets challenged," Dagg-Jackson said.
+"We don't to be walking through this thing."

+Late-night practice sessions are usually an opportunity for team alternates to throw or match stones with the coaching staff.
+Sometimes roster players will come out to tinker with things.

 "To be honest it seems like every team is playing really well against us," Jones said.
 "You don't really look at who you play, we just want to play as well as we can heading into the playoffs."

-In the other early games, Denmark's Angelina Jensen scored two in the 10th end for an 8-7 victory over Scotland's Hannah Fleming and the Czech Republic's Anna Kubeskova topped Switzerland's Binia Feltscher 9-6.

-Two more draws were scheduled for later Thursday.
-Jones was scheduled to play Italy's Diana Gaspari in the evening.

 Round-robin play continues through Friday night.
-The top six teams in the 13-team field will make the playoffs.
+The top six teams will advance.

-The Czechs moved into fifth place at 5-4, followed by American Jamie Sinclair (4-4) and Japan (4-5).
-Denmark, Switzerland and China's Yilun Jiang were 3-6.

-Scotland fell to 3-7, Italy was 2-7 and Germany's Daniela Jentsch was 1-7 with 15 draws complete.

 After Canada opened with a single, Moiseeva had a chance for a deuce in the second end but settled for one when her split attempt was thick.